 * ReallySevenHundredYearsOld: White Snake and Green Snake are much older than their human disguises imply.

-* IneffectualSympatheticVillain: Not so much sympathetic ''per se'', but in comparison with Fahai, the Taoist demon hunter is a pathetic ButtMonkey whose attempts to fight off the protagonists [[FailureIstheOnlyOption only results in devastating amount of pain]] to him.
+* IneffectualSympatheticVillain: Not so much sympathetic ''per se'', but in comparison with Fahai, the Taoist demon hunter is a pathetic ButtMonkey whose attempts to fight off the protagonists [[FailureIstheOnlyOption only results in a devastating amount of pain]] to him.

 * SnakesAreSexy: White Snake secures her marriage by seducing the scholar.